David MacMillan: Career and research

 He is considered to be one of the founders of organocatalysis.
-In 2000, MacMillan designed small organic molecules that can provide or accept electrons and therefore efficiently catalyse reactions.
-He developed catalysts that can drive asymmetric catalysis, in which a reaction produces more of the left-handed version of a molecule than the right-handed one (chirality), or vice versa.
 MacMillan's research group has made many advances in the field of asymmetric organocatalysis, and they have applied these new methods to the synthesis of a range of complex natural products.
 He developed chiral imidazolidinone catalysts.
 MacMillan catalysts are used in various asymmetric syntheses.
 Examples include Diels-Alder reactions, 1,3-dipolar cycloadditions, Friedel-Crafts alkylations or Michael additions.

 MacMillan has also extensively developed photoredox catalysis for use in organic synthesis.

+In the early 2020s, MacMillan expanded his research into chemical biology, including the development of µMap, a photocatalytic proximity-labeling platform that enables the mapping of molecular interactions at nanometer-scale resolution.
+The technology subsequently became a focus of his laboratory's research into biological systems, including cancer biology, and in 2025 he was appointed a Distinguished Scholar of the Princeton Branch of the Ludwig Institute for Cancer Research.

 Between 2010 and 2014, MacMillan was the founding editor-in-chief of the journal Chemical Science, the flagship general chemistry journal published by the Royal Society of Chemistry.

 As of March 2024, MacMillan has an h-index of 125 according to Google Scholar and of 115 according to Scopus.